Blogs

 wave

-New DVLA Rules UK Drivers Need to Know in March 2025
+Big DVLA Changes Hitting UK Drivers in March 2025

 New Number Plates: '25' and Beyond

-Get ready for the new '25' number plates rolling out on March 1st for newly registered vehicles.
-Remember, it's illegal to display a number plate that makes your car seem newer than it is.
-This applies to personalized plates too, with non-compliance resulting in a hefty £1,000 fine and plate confiscation.
-The DVLA offers a personalized plate finder to help you avoid infractions.
-A new '75' plate will be released in September.
+Get ready for the shiny new '25' number plates hitting the roads on March 1st!
+These are for all the newly registered vehicles.
+Now, here’s the important bit: it's illegal to pretend your car is newer than it actually is.
+This includes personalized plates.
+If you get caught, you're looking at a £1,000 fine and they'll confiscate your plate.
+Ouch!
+The DVLA has a personalized plate finder to help you stay on the right side of the law.
+And just so you know, a new '75' plate is coming in September.

-From April 1st, new electric vehicles will face a first-year vehicle excise duty (VED) of £10.
-While currently lower than petrol/diesel equivalents (£190 for cars), EVs costing over £40,000 will also pay the Expensive Car Supplement (£195 in 2025).
+Starting April 1st, new electric vehicles will face a first-year vehicle excise duty (VED) of £10.
+While that's currently lower than the petrol/diesel equivalent (£190 for cars), there's a catch.
+If your EV costs over £40,000, you'll also pay the Expensive Car Supplement – £195 in 2025.
+It kinda feels like they’re trying to catch up on lost revenue, doesn't it?

-Trials of AI-powered cameras detecting mobile phone use and seatbelt violations are ending in March.
-Expect a national rollout soon, with significant fines for infractions.
-This technology captures footage of dangerous driving and forwards it directly to the police for enforcement. £1000 fines and 6 penalty points for mobile phone use and a £500 fine for not wearing a seatbelt are possible penalties.
+Trials of AI-powered cameras, catching people using their phones while driving or not wearing seatbelts, are wrapping up in March.
+Expect a full national rollout soon.
+These cameras record dangerous driving and send the footage straight to the police.
+We're talking £1000 fines and 6 penalty points for mobile phone use and a £500 fine for not wearing your seatbelt.
+Yikes!
+This feels like a really big deal, right?

 FAQ